PhD Degree Requirements

 |Mechanical Engineering Core

 Any 500 or above level ME course as well as specific non-ME courses approved by the graduate committee.
-These courses are grouped according to disciplinary area emphasis to help student decide which courses to take based on interest.

 Any 300-level or higher Math or Statistics class (EXCEPT Math 307 and Math 317) will count towards this requirement.
 Non-Math/Stat courses with strong math or statistics content that are approved by the graduate education committee may also count towards this requirement.
-See approved courses.

 Choose any courses that you feel would round out your education; these can be from Mechanical Engineering or outside the major.